survivejs/qwik-katas/katas/kata-03.md

 # Qwik Kata 3 - Lifecycle

 The purpose of this kata is to get you going with lifecycle of Qwik and understand how they behave in browser and server environments since Qwik covers both.
-The kata assumes you have already completed [kata 2](kata-02.md) so make sure you have done that already.
+The kata assumes you have already completed [kata 2](kata-02.md).

 ## Learning aims